fabiizw/blockchain-appl-arch_lab1/README.md

 Therefore, I could delete the 'voteOpen' variable and the corresponding modifier.

 Questions: One can switch to the VOTE_OPEN stage without having added friends and restaurants.
 Should I check this?
+Should I go back from VOTE_OPEN to CREATE for this reasion?

 ### Feat.
 4